 VOTING PRIVILEGES

-At the annual conference, special meetings of the Association, or votes conducted via email each County shall have one vote.
+At the annual conference, special meetings of the Association, or votes conducted via email, each County shall have one vote.
 Votes may be cast only by Principal members who have paid the current dues.
-If the Principal member is not present, an Associate member may vote on behalf of the Principal member.
+If the Principal member is not present, a paid Associate member may vote on behalf of the Principal member.

 WEBSITE PRIVILEGES